NYCGuide

 This place is like a lot of East Village restaurants in that it’s small, dark, crowded, and pretty loud.
 But Ladybird stands out because of their completely plant-based menu, which makes this spot a popular destination for vegans who want to have a fun night out.
 The kitchen does cheesy and creamy dishes really well.
 They serve the best vegan mac and cheese we’ve had, and it’s a genuine accomplishment if you can stop eating the coconutty crème brûlée topped with fresh raspberries before it’s all gone.

 When we eat a vegan croissant, we usually say, “That’s pretty good, but we still miss the butter.”
 But we don’t say that at Clementine.
 This bakery and cafe in Clinton Hill has a full range of sweets like cupcakes and donuts, but the best items are the flaky pastries (the pain au chocolat and the chocolate banana kouign-amann, for example).
-For something savory, get the BEC breakfast taco on a burrito-size flour tortilla or the crispy buffalo cauliflower with a tasty dill ranch sauce.
+For something savory, get the breakfast burrito with maple tempeh bacon or the crispy buffalo cauliflower with a tasty dill ranch sauce.

 photo credit: Delice & Sarrasin